rvncsng/python/README.md

-# python
+# Python practice
-Compilation of practice python codes and projects
+Compilation of my practice python codes and projects